A digital garden for ideas about shaping Human-AI interaction

 The second seed in this garden arises from the need for there to be an ethos of caring about how the Human-AI relationship evolves.
 We need to think carefully about how values, ethics, culture, and ethos fit together.

 But as well as managing the AI’s behaviour, we need to manage our own habits of thought.
 Knowledge workers, in particular, need to capture, learn from, enrich, and create ideas.
-We are encouraged to use a personal knowledge management system, sometimes called a "second brain", to help us with this.
-I had been experimenting with Obsidian for that purpose.
-But I've come round to Joan Westenberg's way of thinking about it when she decided to delete her second brain:
+We are encouraged to use a personal knowledge management system, sometimes called a "second brain", to help with this.
+I have been experimenting with Obsidian for that purpose, trying to make it a workspace for the brain, and that is the fourth seed in this digital garden.

-I, too, think that we need a workspace for the brain, and that is the third seed in this digital garden.
 The workspace is an idea factory.
 But rather than an assembly line, we can think of it as a network of interconnected ideas at varying levels of maturity and complexity.
 It must let us bring in other people's thinking, helping us capture ideas and add them to our existing network of knowledge.
 The ideas must be discoverable, yet retain enough context for each to be understandable.
 We must be able to draw on and remix them in order to create new ideas and original thoughts; and it must be easy for us to share that thinking.
 Above all, our workspace for the brain must suit the way we think; it should be structured and organised - tailored - for each of us individually.

 We can take this a step further by inviting an AI into our thinking space.
 If we connect the AI to the vector database mentioned above, we will be able to use it in all sorts of interesting ways to explore and develop our thinking.
 The danger here, of course, is the temptation to let the AI do our thinking for us.
 This is where context management can help.
 We will have to configure the AI's behaviour to reduce that danger.
 We can give it freedom to find things in the network, to point us in useful directions, to critique our ideas, to highlight interesting relationships amongst them, and to question the logic of our arguments.
 Equally, we can instruct it not to offer its own ideas or solutions to the problems we are thinking about.
 We must configure it to guide us up the knowledge mountain, not carry us to the top.